Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.accounttax.update({ accountId: "accountId", merchantId: "merchantId",  });

 /*
 Reactivates the BoG program in your Merchant Center account.
-Moves the program to the active state when allowed, e.g. when paused.
-Important: This method is only whitelisted for selected merchants.
+Moves the program to the active state when allowed, for example, when paused.
+This method is only available to selected merchants.
 */
 await gapi.client.content.buyongoogleprograms.activate({ merchantId: "merchantId", regionCode: "regionCode",  });